 Travel through three countries today.
 First, south to the Tatra Mountains of Poland, then through scenic Slovakia, and finally into Hungary.
 Your destination is Budapest, the liveliest Eastern European capital.

-Accommodation: Novotel Centrum (or similar)
+Hotel: Novotel Centrum (or similar)

 Day 9 BUDAPEST (B)